rebuy-de/aws-nuke/README.md

 ### Specifying Resource Types to Delete

 *aws-nuke* deletes a lot of resources and there might be added more at any release.
 Eventually, every resources should get deleted.
-You might to restrict which resources to delete.
+You might want to restrict which resources to delete.
 There are multiple ways to configure this.

-One way are filter, which already got mentioned.
+One way are filters, which already got mentioned.
 This requires to know the identifier of each resource.
 It is also possible to prevent whole resource types (eg `S3Bucket`) from getting deleted with two methods.